-Viable Vaccine Transfers
+Viable Vaccine Transfers Among Enrolled VFC Program Providers

-Prior approval of vaccine transfers between providers must be granted from the VFC Program by calling 1-800-831-6293, ext.
+Prior approval of vaccine transfers between enrolled VFC program providers must be granted from the VFC Program by calling 1-800-831-6293, ext.
 4. The vaccine transfer must include the use of a DDL with a current and valid Certificate of Calibration Testing during transport.
 All instances of vaccine transfers must be properly documented as indicated below.